 The colour-composite image, the ILMT’s first, featured the NGC 4274 galaxy, among other objects, prominently.

-The plan is for ILMT to be for continuous zenith monitoring within a narrow 27 arcminutes strip of sky for at least five years.
+The plan is for ILMT to be used for continuous zenith monitoring within a narrow 27 arcminutes strip of sky for at least five years.

 And the data “will be quickly analyzed to reveal variable and transient stellar sources,” according to Dr Brajesh Kumar, the ILMT project scientist at ARIES.